kennycdw/rainbow-logos/README.md

     python rainbow-logos.py adidas.png

-Reach out if you faced any difficulties, happy to help out especially if you are just starting out!
+Reach out to me if you faced any difficulties, happy to help out especially if you are just starting out!

 ## some limitations